pedro-nlb/blurb-brown-representability/README.md

-# brown representability
+# Brown representability

-Document created from the blurb template [here](https://github.com/pedro-nlb/latex-templates).
+Notes for a Basic Notions talk (Freiburg, WS 22/23).